bartosz25/structured-streaming-for-batch-workshop/part02/README.md

 echo '{"nr": "3", "label": "THREE"}
 {"nr": "4", "label": "FOUR"}' > "$DATASET_DIR/3_4.json"
 ```

+6. Wait for the joins for 1, 2, 3, or 4 happening.
+You should see the rows joined with the updated JSONs.

 *The refresh issue is present only for the raw data sources.
 Modern table file formats like Delta Lake don't have it.* TODO: explain why